 Nowadays, with improved species of agricultural plants making most of the market, it’s best to go in this way.
-High yield tomato variety should be your chose, and avoid going for local species.
-There are different types of tomato species but the two best species of tomato in Nigeria includes:
+High-yield tomato variety should be your choice, and avoid going for local species.
+There are different types of tomato species but the two best species of tomato in Nigeria include:

-For the planting of tomato, I will suggest the roma specie of tomato.
-This kind of tomato is known for it’s size and redness which will make your farm produce to be good-looking for the market.
-Also, the roma specie of tomato can be utilized both for canning and delivering tomato glue or paste.
-If you want to get these roma species here, it may be hard.
+For the planting of tomatoes, I will suggest the Roma species of tomato.
+This kind of tomato is known for its size and redness which will make your farm produce to be good-looking for the market.
+Also, the Roma specie of tomato can be utilized both for canning and delivering tomato glue or paste.
+If you want to get these Roma species here, it may be hard.

 They are normally found in agric stores in certain nations like the United States.
-What makes Roma specie extremely novel is its long time span of usability, it’s hard back, and low water content which makes it to last more after harvest.
-Note that a full paint of the roma specie seeds cost about ₦4,500 or more in the country.
+What makes the Roma specie extremely novel is its long time span of usability, its hardback, and low water content which makes it last more after harvest.
+Note that a full paint of the Roma specie seeds cost about ₦4,500 or more in the country.

 3. Setting up the Tomato Nursery

-Before you will plant the tomato in your farm, you will first nurse them till they are grown up to the state of transferring them.
+Before you will plant the tomato on your farm, you will first nurse them till they are grown up to the state of transferring them.
 This should be done around March/April when the downpour is starting in many parts of the country.
-If you are not going to nurse the tomato seeds yourself, then you can buy them form a dealer in the aspect.
+If you are not going to nurse the tomato seeds yourself, then you can buy them from a dealer in the aspect.

-Just as I had explained earlier, tomatoes does very well in most soil types in Nigeria, yet it is best in a dark free loamy soil.
-Set up the ground by clearing the grasses and rubble, take the soil with hand scoop and put them in a container that will contain the nursed plants.
+Just as I had explained earlier, tomatoes do very well in most soil types in Nigeria, yet it is best in dark-free loamy soil.
+Set up the ground by clearing the grasses and rubble, take the soil with a hand scoop, and put them in a container that will contain the nursed plants.
 Eliminate the seeds from the tomatoes and spread it on the already tile soil.

-You can cover it with dry grasses to forestall lose of dampness from the soil and forestall birds and other harmful insects from eating off the tomato seeds.
-Inside 5 – 7days you will see your tomato seeds growing.
-Stand by till about an additional five days before you remove the dry grasses after the plant had developed a little.
+You can cover it with dry grasses to forestall loss of dampness from the soil and forestall birds and other harmful insects from eating the tomato seeds.
+Within 5 – 7 days you will see your tomato seeds growing.
+Stand by for about an additional five days before you remove the dry grasses after the plant had developed a little.
 Leave it for another month prior to transferring them to the farm.

 4. Transferring the Nursed Tomato Plants